Ireland in April has, like most months, pros and cons, as I’ve learned over the last 33 years spent here.

 Although a visiting Ireland in April is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

-Below, you’ll find info on the weather in Ireland during this month along with some handy info.
+Below, you’ll find info on the weather in Ireland in April along with some handy info.

 1. The weather

-So, April is spring in Ireland, which means the weather tends to be better.
+April is spring in Ireland, which means the weather tends to be better.
 In fact, the last 4 Aprils here have been pretty good, with lots of mild and dry weather.
-More on this below.

 The sun rises at 06:23 and sets at 20:00 from mid-April, which gives you loads of time to work with when planning out your Ireland itinerary.